Iván García Guerra: Political life

-Guerra participated in the "June 14 Movement" and later in the "June 14 Political Group."
+García participated in the "June 14 Movement" and later in the "June 14 Political Group."
 He was involved in the conspiracy to overthrow and kill the tyrant Rafael Leonidas Trujillo.
 He also participated in the Civil War of 1965.
 Since then, he had remained outside of partisan organizations, although he remained supportive and active with patriotic movements and the causes that he considered just.

 Death

-Guerra died on March 22, 2025, at the age of 87.
+García died on March 22, 2025, at the age of 87.